-1. The radial branch line to a new Interconnection Substation would be designed for 138 kV and would be fully shielded for 1.0 km out of each substation.
+- 1. It is assumed that the Interconnection Substation is located at the POI.
+If not, a radial branch line to a new Interconnection Substation would be required.
+The branch line would be designed for 138 kV and would be fully shielded for 1.0 km out of each substation.
 The Interconnection Substation would require a circuit breaker at high side of customer power transformer and protections as acceptable to NSPI.
-An RTU to interface with NSPI's SCADA, with telemetry and controls as required by NSPI.

-- 2. Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105 % of nominal.
+An RTU to interface with NSPI's SCADA, with telemetry and controls as required by NSPI. - 2.
+Facilities to provide 0.95 leading and lagging power factor when delivering rated output at the HV terminals of the IC Substation Step Up Transformer when the voltage at that point is operating between 95 and 105 % of nominal.
 The functionality of Enercon STATCOM Reactive Power mode should be considered. - 3.
 Centralized controls.
 These will provide centralized voltage set-point controls and are known as Farm Control Units (FCU).
 The FCU will control the 34.5 kV bus voltage and the reactive output of the machines.
 Responsive (fast-acting) controls are required.
-The controls will also include a curtailment scheme which will limit or reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system. - 4.
+The controls will also include a curtailment scheme which will limit or

+- reduce total output from the facility, upon receipt of a telemetered signal from NSPI's SCADA system. - 4.
 NSPI to have control and monitoring of reactive output of this facility, via the centralized controller.
 This will permit the NSPI Operator to raise or lower the voltage set-point remotely. - 5.
 Low voltage ride-through capability as per Appendix G to the Standard Generator Interconnection and Operating Agreement (GIA). - 6.
 Real-time monitoring (including a Remote Terminal Unit) of the interconnection facilities.
 Local wind speed and direction, MW and Mvar, as well as bus voltages are required. - 7.
 Facilities for NSPI to execute high speed rejection of generation (transfer trip) if determined in SIS.
 The plant may be incorporated into SPS run-back schemes. - 8.
 Synthesized inertial response similar to the features of Enercon IE controls. - 9.
 Automatic Generation Control to assist with tie-line regulation. - 10.
 Operation at ambient temperature of -30°C